mvolkmann/blog/src/swift.md

 - Select File ...
 New ...
 Project... or press cmd-shift-n.
 - Select a target platform such as "iOS".
 - Select a template such as "App" and press "Next".
-- Enter a product name and press "Next".
+- Enter a product name, select a team, enter an "Organization Identifier" (can be your email address), and press "Next".
-- Select the directory where it should be saved and press "Create".
+- Select the directory where the project should be saved and press "Create".

 To open an existing app,
 select File ...
-TODO: FINISH THIS!
+Open Recent ... {project-path} or select File ...
+Open, navigate to the project directory, and click "Open".
-Another way to open an existing Xcode project is to double-click the `.xcodeproj` file that is created.
+Another way to open an existing Xcode project is to double-click its `.xcodeproj` file.

 ## Using the Interpreter